vMcCharlie/OpButler/README.md

-# OpButler - Your Personal DeFi Concierge
+# OpButler - Your Personal Agentic DeFi Concierge

 > **The easiest way to manage and grow your DeFi positions on BNB Chain from one unified interface.
 Powered by Gemini, watching your back 24/7 and executing your strategies on-chain.**